-Foto 1.Fotografia actual Casa Benèfica.
+Foto 1.Fotografia actual de la Casa Benèfica.
 Ibai Acevedo.
 Fons documental: Ajuntament del Masnou.

 Foto 2.
-Fotografia actual Casa Benèfica.
+Fotografia actual de la Casa Benèfica.
 Núria Duran.
 Fons documental: Museu Municipal de Nàutica del Masnou.

 Foto 3.
 Inicis s.
 XX.
 Carles Orta.
 Fons documental: Arxiu Històric Municipal del Masnou.